 Socioeconomic Development

-Austerity measures introduced by the Lourenço government following the 2018 signing of an Extended Fund Facility with the IMF have not yet resulted in significant improvements of the macroeconomic outlook, let alone eased the hardship for ordinary citizens.
+Austerity measures introduced by the Lourenço government after it signed an Extended Fund Facility with the IMF in 2018 have not yet significantly improved the macroeconomic outlook, let alone eased hardship for ordinary citizens.

-While Angola has nominally promoted women in the public sphere (and into political positions), gender inequality remains an issue, especially in the labor market, where women are often the main breadwinners of families engaged in the informal subsistence economy.
+Although Angola has nominally promoted women in the public sphere and into political positions, gender inequality remains an issue, especially in the labor market, where women are often the main breadwinners for families engaged in the informal subsistence economy.

 Socioeconomic barriers